A Systematic Analysis of Out-of-Distribution Detection Under Representation and Training Paradigm Shifts: Results

-All hyperparameters associated to the OOD detection methods are finetuned such that the AUGRC metric is optimized in the validation set.
-Temperature scaling is tuned on the validation set and applied to all OOD detection methods that used logits as inputs.
-For Deep Gamblers, the reward is also selected on the validation set.
-Monte-Carlo Dropout variants (MCD) of the scores named previously are also evaluated, for which we draw 50 stochastic forward passes at test time.
+We follow the FD-Shifts protocol~\cite{jaeger2022call,traub2024overcoming}, using the cell factors defined in Section~\ref{methods:def_notations}.
+Source datasets are CIFAR-10, CIFAR-100, SuperCIFAR-100~\cite{krizhevsky2009learning} (CIFAR-100 grouped into its 20 coarse superclasses), and TinyImageNet~\cite{le2015tiny}.
+The OOD evaluation sets, accessed through the FD-Shifts data pipeline, are iSUN~\cite{xu2015turkergaze}, LSUN-cropped and LSUN-resize~\cite{yu2015lsun}, SVHN~\cite{netzer2011reading}, Places365~\cite{zhou2017places}, and Textures (DTD)~\cite{cimpoi2014describing}.
+Backbones are VGG-13 trained from scratch (the FD-Shifts CNN) and a ViT fine-tuned from pretrained weights, with 5 random seeds per (backbone, paradigm) combination; the cross-architecture transfer test of Section~\ref{methods:prediction} additionally holds out a ResNet-18 pool (one seed per cell).
+We evaluate 20 CSFs grouped into two sides. \emph{Head-side} scores are computed from logits or softmax probabilities (MSR, MLS, Energy, GEN, REN, PCE, GE, PE, GradNorm, pNML, plus the learned Confidence readout produced by the chosen training paradigm of Section~\ref{methods:def_notations})~\cite{hendrycks2016baseline,hendrycks2019scaling,liu2020energy,liu2023gen,huang2021importance,bibas2021single,corbiere2021confidence,devries2018learning,liu2019deep}. \emph{Feature-side} scores are computed from penultimate-layer features (CTM, fDBD, NNGuide, NeCo, Maha, ViM, Residual, PCA RecError, KPCA RecError)~\cite{ngoc2023cosine,liu2023fast,park2023nearest,ammar2023neco,lee2018simple,wang2022vim,guan2023revisit,fang2025kernel}.

+Performance is measured with two threshold-free ranking metrics: the Area Under the Risk-Coverage Curve (AURC)~\cite{geifman2018bias} and the Area Under the Generalized Risk-Coverage Curve (AUGRC)~\cite{traub2024overcoming}, which aggregates misclassification risk across coverage levels and corrects for the baseline dependence of AURC; lower is better.
+An ID-only validation split is used for early stopping, CSF hyperparameter tuning (e.g., temperature scaling, PCA dimensionality), and model selection (full hyperparameter values in Appendix~\ref{appendix:hyperparameter_selection}).

-Results are reported on ID test sets and OOD data sets, which are categorized based on CLIP-derived distances.
-When evaluating OOD detection, we compare OOD samples against only the correctly classified in-distribution (ID) samples and discard ID mistakes, so that a CSF is not rewarded for flagging ordinary in-distribution errors as if they were OOD.
-Misclassification detection is evaluated separately on the ID test set by ranking correct vs. incorrect ID predictions, so the results still reflect the classifier’s accuracy.
+All CSFs are evaluated on the VGG-13 and ViT main backbones; the held-out ResNet-18 pool is used only for the cross-architecture transfer test of Section~\ref{methods:prediction}.
+OOD results are reported separately for the CLIP-derived near, mid, and far groups (Table~\ref{tab:clip_clustering}).
+When evaluating OOD detection, we compare OOD samples only against correctly classified ID samples, so a CSF is not rewarded for flagging ordinary ID errors; misclassification detection is evaluated separately on the ID test set by ranking correct versus incorrect ID predictions.